albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 - `@ionic/storage` to store the detection history in the app's cache.
 - `@capacitor/local-notifications` to trigger native mobile notifications.
-- `moment.js` for easy manipulation of datetime formats.
+- `moment.js` for an easy manipulation of datetime formats.

 <div style="page-break-after: always;"></div>